dadoomer/markdown-slides/example/presentation.md

 Even speaker notes, accessed through the `S` key on your keyboard.

+(You may have to allow pop-up windows and try again.)

 Note:
 This will only appear in the speaker view! 🤯